kddial/reactjs-flickr/notes.md

 Tapping each photo should take you to a separate view where you can view a larger version of the photo.

 In the main interface, create a dropdown somewhere where you can sort the image by Date (asc/desc) and other key indicators as you find appropriate.

+- sort images by {options}
+- display more info for each pic?
+- click on thumbnail for more info